Vieira ready for Arsenal job, says Guardiola

+Pep Guardiola believes Patrick Vieira has the capability to step in as Arsene Wenger's successor at Arsenal.

-Vieira captained Arsenal during its golden period under Wenger at the start of the century, with his powerhouse midfield performances at the heart of its celebrated 2003-2004 'Invincibles' season.
+Vieira captained Arsenal during their golden period under Wenger at the start of this century, with his powerhouse midfield performances at the heart of their celebrated 2003-04 'Invincibles'.

 "Of course, he already is," the former Barcelona and Bayern Munich coach replied when asked whether Vieira can become a "top manager".